arthmoeros/abuilder-worker/README.md

 \- | includeif | A mapped expression those result will be used as a boolean to determine if this foreach will be processed

 #### Anything else I should know? - Other info
-Yes, the expected Artifacter configuration must follow this structure:
+Yes, the expected QSDT configuration must follow this structure:

-- *ARTIFACTER_CONFIG* (default is './config')
+- *QSDT_CONFIG* (default is './config')
     - blueprint-material
         - *blueprint-folder* (the matching folders names for each blueprint json, that contains all necessary templates and static files for each task of the blueprint)
     - blueprint